heavyblotto/memorativa/docs/memorativa-design.md

      - Cultural and archetypal mappings via spatial coordinates
      - Temporal state encodings with holographic projections

+This Python code defines a class called `SphericalTrainingLayer`.
+This class is designed to process `GlassBead` tokens and prepare them for use in training a machine learning model within the Memorativa system.
+It focuses on integrating the spatial information encoded in `GlassBead` tokens into the training process.

    ```python
    class SphericalTrainingLayer:
        def __init__(self):